FlamingLeo/MolSim/README.md

 ### Run Instructions

-After building, the executable will be located in the `build` directory.
+After building, the executable will be located in the `build/src` directory.
 The syntax from inside the directory is:

 ```bash
 ./MolSim [options] <filename>